What is Science Olympiad?

 We have been a Science Olympiad team since 1987.
-Our team is very active in helping to coach Slauson Middle School's Science Olympiad, and helped them get to Nationals both in 2018 and 2019.
+Our team is very active in helping to coach Slauson Middle School's Science Olympiad, and helped them get to Nationals in 2018, 2019, 2021, and 2022.

 In 2019, we made it to Nationals for the first time since 1994 with the hard work of our team and lots of help from parents, teachers, and coaches.